 Because they know how to leverage the rule of reciprocation.

 A 2005 study by Dr Randy Garner at Sam Houston State University concluded that:

 “Feeling obligated to return a favour can occur despite the fact that we may never have requested the favour in the first place.”

 This explains why giving “freebies” such as product samples, coupons or no obligation trial periods is so successful.
 It leads to ongoing full price purchases and powerful word of mouth marketing.

 Coca Cola knew this way back in 1887 when they started giving out coupons to entice recipients to try a free glass of “delicious, refreshing Coca Cola” at their local dispensary.

 Amazon uses the exact same principle today through its free trial of Amazon Prime.

-According to US website Internet Retailer 73% of consumers who sign up for Amazon Prime, go on to become paying members giving the company a huge competitive advantage over other online stores.
+According to US website Internet Retailer 73% of consumers who sign up for Amazon Prime, go on to become paying members.
+This is a major reason why Amazon enjoys a huge competitive advantage over other online stores.